 If you’ve had excessive sun exposure, make sure to restore your hair by focusing on hydration and restoring protein with protein treatments.

-Use products with a pH that’s more on the acidic side to help cuticles lay flat.
+Acidic Spritz.
+Use products with a pH that’s more on the acidic side to help the hair’s cuticles lay flat.
 The pH is the most important chemical feature of the skin and body.
 Maintaining the correct pH value of the hair and scalp is essential for the overall health of hair.
 Hair products can control the pH of hair.
 Rewetting or dampening your hair with an acidic spritz will help to keep the pH from swinging.

 The pH stability spritz helps in re-balancing your hairs natural pH level which insures that your cuticles lay flat and smoothed down, this slows down the natural progression to breakage.